oborotev/BJTU-GTD/README.md

 - As a user I want to be able to communicate to one person through an instant chat system
 - As a user I want to chat with multiple people in a chatroom
 - As a user I want to chat on my Windows OS, Linux OS or Max OS
+- As a user I want to be able to chat from a graphical front-end and a console.

 ## 4. Architecture
 ![alt text](https://raw.githubusercontent.com/oborotev/BJTU-GTD/master/architecture/global.png)